VaultTree/vault-tree/README.md

 This will download and boot a pre-packaged Linux virtual machine with Vault-Tree and all dependencies already installed.

 Once your VM is downloaded and built.
 You can go inside with:

 ```
-  vagrant shh
+  vagrant ssh
 ```

 As a developer working on Vault Tree you can now go to the VM's directory:

 ```
 /vagrant
 ```

-and run `rake`.
-This will run all the tests and put you in a good spot to start exploring the code.
+and run `bundle` then `rake`.
+This will grab your dependincies, run all the tests, and leave you in a good spot to start exploring the code.

 If you're not already familiar, take a few minutes to learn about how Vagrant will [sync your files] to and from the guest machine.